xpqz/dyalog-docs/tools/README.md

 export DOCS_DIR=/Users/stefan/work/documentation
 docker-compose up mkdocs-server
 ```
-and for a particular set,
+and for a particular sub-site, e.g the `language-reference-guide` (see list above):
 ```shell
 export DOCS_DIR=/Users/stefan/work/documentation/language-reference-guide/
 docker-compose up mkdocs-server
 ```

+> **Note**: The first time you run `docker-compose`, the various containers will be built.
+Subsequent runs will reuse the containers, and will be quicker to start.

 Visit [the preview page](http://localhost:8000/) on http://localhost:8000/